YunzhiZhang/vegMonitor/README.md

 2. Chooses images with a mean cloud score of less than 10.

+3. Clips the images to a desired shapefile.

-3. Removes clouds, cloud-shadows, water and snow from the images to provide clear images for analysis.
+4. Removes clouds, cloud-shadows, water and snow from the images to provide clear images for analysis.

-4. Removes pixels which experience significant terrain-related shadows.
+5. Removes pixels which experience significant terrain-related shadows.
 This is done by calculating hillshade and setting a threshold for significant shadows.

-5. Exports resulting images into your Google Drive.
+6. Exports resulting images into your Google Drive.

 **Results of running `GEEBukFilter.js`**